Dino Zamparelli

-Dino Zamparelli (born 5 October 1992) is a British racing driver, born to English parents and with Italian ancestry.
+Dino Zamparelli (born 5 October 1992) is a British former racing driver, born to English parents and with Italian ancestry.
 His father Mike was a F1 Powerboat World Championship racer.

 Career

 Early career

 Zamparelli began karting at the age of seven, and spent seven years in the various classes around the United Kingdom and Europe.

-In 2007 he debuted in Ginetta Junior Championship with Muzz Racing, finishing in thirteenth position.
+In 2007, Zamparelli debuted in Ginetta Junior Championship with Muzz Racing, finishing in thirteenth position.
 He stayed in series for the next year, and amassed ten wins and another five podiums on his way to the championship title.

 Formula Renault and Formula Three

 Zamparelli's next step was Formula Renault BARC in 2009, where he finished in third place, scoring three wins.
 In 2010, due to a lack of funding, he competed only in two races of the BARC championship and two races of the Italian Formula Three Championship with Corbetta Competizioni.
 Zamparelli returned full-time to Formula Renault BARC in 2011, winning four races and the championship title.
 He was also a finalist in the 2011 McLaren Autosport BRDC Award.